-AVOIDING BIAS AND DISINFORMATION WHEN REPORTING ON POLITICAL NOMINEES
+AVOIDING BIAS AND DISINFORMATION WHEN REPORTING ON POLITICAL AND SCOTUS NOMINEES

 - Don't use coded racist terms when discussing nominees - Using such terms reinforces the white supremacist idea of inferiority. - Using terms like articulate, well-educated, and hardworking to describe a person of color implies that such a thing is surprising, as in, "You're articulate for a Black person."
 It implies that people of color are expected to be inferior, and that this person is an exception.
-Most political leaders, candidates, and public servants are well-educated, well-spoken, and hardworking. - Don't question someone's "origins," "heritage," or "loyalty." - Reporting on disinformation rather than debunking it can help spread it.
-You must call out disinformation as unfounded, a conspiracy theory, debunked, dubious, unlikely, misleading, a lie, false, etc. in the headline if you must write about disinformation.
+Most political leaders, candidates, and public servants are well-educated, well-spoken, and hardworking. - Don't question someone's "origins," "heritage," or "loyalty." - Calling a woman of color "radical" is a catch all phrase often used to undermine people of color by implying that people of color are too different from the white norm to be trusted.

+- Reporting on disinformation rather than debunking it can help spread it.
+You must call out disinformation as unfounded, a conspiracy theory, debunked, dubious, unlikely, misleading, a lie, false, etc. in the headline if you must write about disinformation. - Avoid covering "trending" topics on Twitter as reflective of broad public support.
+Twitter "trends" are based on many factors and do not necessarily mean that a large number of users are participating in the conversation.